LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 ## Reprioritization

-Reprioritization is supported using the existing mechanisms defined in Section 6 of {{!I-D.ietf-httpbis-priority}}.
+Reprioritization is supported using the existing mechanisms defined in {{Section 6 of PRIORITY}}.

 # Client Scheduling